Kaylaesmith1/sea-creature-memory-game/README.md

 The game board is set up in a 4x4 grid in an opaque container overlaying a deep underwater photo.
 Above the gameboard is the title of the game: 'Sea Creature Memory'.
 Just below the grid are two clicable buttons: one to reset the game and the second to see rules of play.

+Situated between the gameboard and the clickable buttons, the number of moves is counted.
+Moves are increased by one after each pair flip, regardless of a match, meaning the game can be won in a minimum of eight moves, theoretically.

 ### Existing Features

 - __Sixteen clickable cards__